 - Cut-off time is set at 52 hours.

 - All aid stations (AS) must be passed in a required order.
-Limit times are set for some aid stations and WS.
+Time barriers are set for some aid stations and WS.
 If runners cannot passes these AS and WS in time, they will be disqualified.
-(Limit time refers to the time at which runners leave the aid stations)
+(Time barriers refer to the time at which runners leave the aid stations)

 - Participants must follow the route on GPX file provided by the organizer.
 (Minimum marking should be made)